 Unlike the economists who are predicting continued economic weakness, Lazlo Birinyi told CNBC Wednesday he is not concerned and neither is the stock market.

-Plus, the "Mad Money" host's call on Enterprise Products.
+Plus, the "Mad Money" host's take on natural gas.

 The “Mad Money” host talks about who is up on the news of lower oil prices.